 I’m sure you’ve all likely done the same thing (no?
 You mean it’s just me?): for whatever reason, I might find myself enchanted by the idea of re-creating food from the book, and so buy it.
 And then I get it home and realize that even the simplest dish–maybe, a “Yin and Yang Salad with Peanut-Sesame Dressing” or a “Revival Rice Bowl”–requires hours of advance marinating, special sauces with 47 ingredients, or a piece of equipment–a cherry-pitter, pressure cooker, bamboo steamer basket, say–that has never found its way into my kitchen.
 Sure, when you’re running a professional operation, there are big vats of sauces, garnishes and other staples all mixed up long before the day even begins.
 But here at home, everything must be put together by a single pair of hands, one at a time.

 I guess that’s why I liked this salad.
 Despite the need for a bit of advance prep (you have to roast the beets beforehand and, if you’re using homemade nut cheese, make it first), the salad comes together very quickly and easily.
-It combines the liver-loving properties of beets with equally healthful apples (for all the info on the forbidden fruit, see the SOS kickoff post for this month).
+It combines the liver-loving properties of beets with equally healthful apples.
 Add to that the detoxifying properties of dandelion, and you’ve got one mega healthy plate of produce.

 I did make a couple of changes to the original here by using dandelion instead of salad greens (which we didn’t have).
 But I think the bitterness of the greens offers a perfect foil for the softly caramelized beets and the crunchy-tart apple slices; it all comes together harmoniously topped with salty, smooth feta.
 The dressing is a sweet and tart affair that even uses part of the apple, blended, for thickness and flavor.